How to address violence in the news with your students.

-Book pages include valuable reading information such as text complexity, genres, and related book lists -- all helpful when finding the right fit for students' reading levels.
+Book pages include valuable reading information such as text complexity, genre, and related book lists -- all helpful when finding the right fit for students' reading levels.
 Links to book guides, lesson ideas, and resources aren't limited to literacy classrooms, but include instructional ideas for areas such as STEAM, music, or art.
 Teacher-created book lists add another helpful dimension, especially for theme or subject unit studies.
+You can use the diverse book toolkit to find culturally relevant and inclusive books and resources to infuse into your class's literary experience.
 Students can access individual resources or entire pages through Google Classroom, email, or links as well as through teacher-created book lists.Continue reading Show less

 TeachingBooks.net is an online book database, assisting teachers, parents, and librarians with finding multimedia resources, lesson plans, and links to extend curriculum in the classroom around books.
-The database features a huge number of fiction and nonfiction books and associated resources, with a heavy focus on materials useful for author studies and introductory lessons.
+The database features a huge number of fiction and nonfiction books and associated resources, with a heavy focus on materials useful for author studies and introductory lessons as well as supporting the diversification of what books and authors are taught.
 Users can browse through the online database by grade level, genre, or media/content type.
-The portal contains a seemingly endless amount of resources, including book trailers, lesson plans, and vocabulary assistance.
+The portal contains a seemingly endless number of resources, including book trailers, lesson plans, and vocabulary assistance.
 "Meet-the-Author" movies or readings offer virtual visits to the classroom, deepening the experience for the reader.
 Students access individual resources or an entire page list using a variety of tools shared by the teacher or parents.
-To access the site's complete resources, however, teachers/parents will need a school or district subscription.
+To access the site's complete resources, however, teachers/parents will need a personal, school, or district subscription.

 Key Standards Supported

 Determine a central idea of a text and how it is conveyed through particular details; provide a summary of the text distinct from personal opinions or judgments.